Starting with CY2020, the VFX Reference Platform uses Python 3.7. This means we can now align with it.

 The downside is that we'd have to wait a year use Python 3.8 after its release.
 As the Python ecosystem moves to 3.8, we then deviate from the rest of the Python community that are not following the VFX reference platform.

 For example on Windows the default version to download from the Python website in 2020 would be 3.8.
-But this means it would not be compatible with Blender or give PYTHONPATH problems.
+But this means it would not be compatible with Blender.

 File Format Compatibility